Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/MirrorHorizontal.md

 ## Description

-Mirror the image on the horizontal
+Mirror the image on the horizontal axis

 !!!
 Tip